samupino/bestmessina-website/src/pages/services.md

 The goal of a hackathon is to create functioning software or hardware by the end of the event, in order to solve a real problem or a case study in the best way possible.

-Development comes together with innovation and that's why we will always encourage and support innovative ideas.

 # Career Support

 Through BEST Career Support you will have a close contact with our partners, you will be able to discover a new and exciting future and start an international career.